riyadali/Angular_TypeScript/README.md

     &lt;h2&gt;{{ hero.name | uppercase }} Details&lt;/h2&gt;

   + The browser refreshes and now the hero's name is displayed in capital letters.
 The word uppercase in the interpolation binding, right after the pipe operator ( | ), activates the built-in UppercasePipe.
 Pipes are a good way to format strings, currency amounts, dates and other display data.
 Angular ships with several built-in pipes and you can create your own.

+  + Edit the hero.
+Users should be able to edit the hero name in an &lt;input&gt; textbox.
+The textbox should both display the hero's name property and update that property as the user types.
+That means data flow from the component class out to the screen and from the screen back to the class.
+To automate that data flow, setup a two-way data binding between the &lt;input&gt; form element and the hero.name property.

+  + Two-way binding.
+Refactor the details area in the HeroesComponent template so it looks like this:

+    src/app/heroes/heroes.component.html (HeroesComponent's template)

+    &lt;div&gt;

+       &lt;label&gt;name:

+       &lt;input [(ngModel)]="hero.name" placeholder="name"&gt;

+       &lt;/label&gt;

+    &lt;/div&gt;

+  + [(ngModel)] is Angular's two-way data binding syntax.
+Here it binds the hero.name property to the HTML textbox so that data can flow in both directions: from the hero.name property to the textbox, and from the textbox back to the hero.name.